-The quickest way for you to report a claim is to call us.
-Visit our claims centre here to contact us.
+The quickest way for you to report a claim is to visit our claim centre here and contact us.
 Before making a claim, please take time to read and understand what you will be asked to do and what to send us here.
 We will try and make it as simple as possible for you.

 What information do I need to report a car insurance claim?

 To report a motor claim you will need the following information:

 • Your policy number • Location details of your car for inspection or collection • Full details of the incident, including anyone else involved • Police details, if applicable • Details of any injuries to you or others • Certificate of Insurance for repairers • Please note, further information may also be required.